CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 <hr>

-## Modal Form
+## Modal form

 <span class="beta-indicator">BETA</span> - For access, please see the [overview of app components](/docs/overview-of-app-components)

-> Request to the App Server
+> Request to the app server

 ```http
 https://app-server.com/form?workspace=12345&task=23456&user=34567&locale=en&expires_at=2011-10-05T14%3A48%3A00.000Z
 ```

-> Response from the App Server
+> Response from the app server

 ```json
 {